RedOasys/CyberScan/README.md

      - Private Key File: Select the path to your private key file.

 4. **Authenticate with the Key:**
-   - When prompted, type the passphrase associated with the private key (if one was set).
+   - Connect to the deployed environment using the key.

 5. **Access the Shell:**
    - Once connected, you'll have a command-line interface to interact with the deployed environment.